Contrasting 1511419 Ontario (OTCMKTS:CSFSF) & FinVolution Group (NYSE:FINV)

 1511419 Ontario (OTCMKTS:CSFSF) and FinVolution Group (NYSE:FINV) are both finance companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, earnings, profitability and institutional ownership.
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, institutional ownership, dividends, profitability and risk.

 This table compares 1511419 Ontario and FinVolution Group’s revenue, earnings per share (EPS) and valuation.